dapr/docs/howto/k8s-dapr-health/README.md

 Refer Dapr for health API spec [here](../../reference/api/health_api.md)

+Dapr `/healthz` endpoint can be used for health probes with any orchestrator and it is not tied to kubernetes only.

-In this document, you will read about readiness/liveness in Kubernetes and how the Dapr side car is injected with that kubernetes probe configuration using the Dapr health endpoint.
+However in this document, you will read about readiness/liveness in Kubernetes and how the Dapr side car is injected with that kubernetes probe configuration using the Dapr health endpoint.

 ## Kubernetes Liveness and Readiness